Louis-Liu-one/Mine-Sweeper/README.md

 # Mine Sweeper
-A simple Mine Sweeper game by Liu One.
+A simple Mine Sweeper game made by Liu One.

 Copyright © 2024 Liu One  *All rights reserved.*